Contrast-Security-OSS/docs/content/installation/java/guides/using-with-modules.md

 }
 ```

-or supplied via the `--add-modules` command-line argument at runtime:
+or supplied by the `--add-modules` command-line argument at runtime:

 ```bash
 java --add-modules java.sql --module-path libs --module mymodule/mycompany.App